How Much Time Does a Person Have to Bring a Lawsuit?

-Helpful Guide to Legal Action Time Limits
+Helpful Guide to Understanding the Time Limits Restricting Commencement of Lawsuits

 Limitation periods are time limits that restrict when legal proceedings may be commenced.
 In Ontario, the Limitations Act, 2002, S.O.
 2002, Chapter 24, Schedule B, provides a general limitation period of two (2) years, with some exceptions, after which a 'right of action' (right to sue) will expire and be lost.
 The Limitations Act, as a general statute, may be superseded by other Acts directly addressing certain types of matters and where limitation periods specific to those matters are defined.
 The primary purpose of limitation periods is to provide peace to potential defendants whereby upon expiry of the time limit, a potential defendant may rest knowing the risk of lawsuit no longer exists and any right of action has become stale or lapsed.
 Accordingly, the need to hang onto potential evidence is relieved, and a retained lawyer or paralegal may be discharged.
 Essentially, the potential defendant is relieved of further worry or concern whereas once a limitation period has expired, the right to bring legal action is 'statute barred'.
 If a legal action is commenced outside this period, then the action will likely be struck down as there are few exceptions to limitations rules.

 A common limitation rule involves the discovery principle whereby the limitation 'clock' begins to run only when the cause of action (incident giving rise to a right of action) becomes known to the potential plaintiff or should be known to the potential plaintiff through reasonable diligence.
 Essentially, the discovery principle provides that a limitation period may begin, and thus expire, only when a potential plaintiff has failed, with knowledge, or by constructive knowledge, to pursue a right of action.
+What is meant by constructive knowledge is that a reasonable opportunity was available to obtain actual knowledge was untaken without a properly diligent effort or as said, "...
+When a plaintiff fails to exercise the diligence a reasonable person would, the claim is potentially discoverable earlier than the date the plaintiffs had actual knowledge of the claim ..."; Beniuk v.
+Leamington (Municipality), 2019 ONSC 1830 at paragraph 26.
+In the recent case of Bielak v.
+Marilyn Dadouch, Firm Capital, 2020 ONSC 855, the discovery principle was defined as:

 In contract law matters, the discovery date is generally the date in which a contract is breached.
 For example, if a contract involving a debt exists, and where there is a schedule for payments, or a specific date, the limitation period begins on the date the contract is breached by a failure to make proper payments.
 If the contract is a demand loan, the limitation period begins upon demand of repayment.
 In this example, if there is a breach, the right of action to collect the debt will exist for only two years, albeit with a few exceptions.